 St. Hilda’s Well, Hinderwell, England.
 Visited there and brought back water from this well.
 April, 2012 and Sept.
 2014

-At Sneaton Castle in Whitby, there are a group of Anglican Sisters of the Holy Paraclete at St. Hilda’s Priory.
+At Sneaton Castle in Whitby, there was a group of Anglican Sisters of the Holy Paraclete at St. Hilda’s Priory.
 They have many beautiful representations of this woman who helped bring Christianity to pagan England.
-The Sisters have recently sold this property and are building a new priory on a piece of the original land.
+The Sisters recently sold this property in 2019 and are building a new priory on a piece of the original land.
 It is quite likely that one of Hilda’s monastery outposts was on this land.

 Hilda’s Resurrection Day.
 Hilda became very ill the last six years of her life and Bede compared her to the apostle Paul saying that her “strength might be made perfect in weakness.”
 In spite of her long illness, she kept serving the Lord with energy, strength, creativity, and courage.
 On her deathbed, she had her last Communion surrounded by her nuns on November 17, 680.
 Her last words to her followers urged them “to maintain the gospel peace among themselves and with others.”

 It is recorded by Bede that on the night of Hilda’s resurrection, that Begu, a nun at the newly established Hackness convent saw a vision of the roof opened and Hilda’s soul carried to heaven by angels.
 Begu told the Prioress of her vision and they all began to pray.
 It is even said that the bells at Hackness rang on their own at her death.
 While the nuns were in prayer, the monks from Whitby came to inform the nuns of Hackness of the news of Hilda’s death, but they were already aware of her death from Begu’s vision.
 According to the Old English Martyrology, at Hilda’s death,